10 Minute Quickstart Guide

 - Navigate to the Connections page (Settings --> Connections).

-- Click the Configure Connection button
+- Click the Add Connection button.

-- Enter the following and click Submit:
+- Enter the following and click Submit.

 Field | Value |